Skip to main content

 DEFINITIONS

-Individually Identifiable Health Information (IIHI).
-A subset of health information, including demographic information collected from a patient/client/employee, that is created or received by a health care provider, health plan or employer and relates to the past, present, or future physical or mental health or condition of a patient/client/employee, the provision of health care to a patient/client/employee, or the past, present or future payment for the provision of health care to a patient/client/employee, and which identifies the patient/client/employee, or with respect to which there is a reasonable basis to believe that the information can be used to identify the patient/client/employee.
+Individually Identifiable Health Information (IIHI): Information that is a subset of health information, including demographic information collected from an individual, and: (1) Is created or received by a health care provider, health plan, employer, or health care clearinghouse; and (2) Relates to the past, present, or future physical or mental health or condition of an individual; the provision of health care to an individual; or the past, present, or future payment for the provision of health care to an individual; and (i) That identifies the individual; or (ii) With respect to which there is a reasonable basis to believe the information can be used to identify the individual.

-Protected Health Information Network (PHIN).
-The secured network established by CMU for HIPAA protected health information.
+Protected Health Information Network (PHIN): The secured network established by CMU for HIPAA protected health information.
 This network consists of appropriately protected segments of the broader CMU network and appropriately protected extensions established as a result of contractual relationships with third-party providers.
-Access to this network is only available from HIPAA workstations by authorized personnel who have been properly trained and granted the access appropriate to their job.
+Access to this network is only available from HIPAA workstations by authorized personnel who have been properly trained and granted access appropriate to their job.

 All other terms used in this policy have the same meaning as those terms in the Health Insurance Portability and Accountability Act of 1996, Public Law 104-191 and the regulations at 45 CFR Parts 160, 162, and 164.